ShobitSuman/Induction-Program/README.md

 ### Conclusion
 Day 3 reminded students that success isn’t just about knowledge, it’s also about values.
 It was a meaningful day that inspired them to grow both as learners and as individuals.

+## Day 4: Class & Lecture Lineup
+### Date & Time
+- **Date:** 4 August 2025
+- **Time:** 8:30 AM - 3:30 PM
+- **Venue:** Auditorium & Department of Applied Science, GNDEC Ludhiana

+### Induction Activities
+The Causmic Club held a session introducing students to their social media handles and gave a brief tutorial on using GitHub.
+Moreover, they assigned a task to submit the Induction Report via github.

+### Expert Lecture
+- **Dr. Priyadarshini**, Expert in Universal Human Values
+  Delivered a session highlighting the key differences between the body and the self.

+- **Mr. Gautam**, Final Year Mechanical Student Conducted an interactive session on motorsport, sharing insights and engaging students in discussion.

+### P2P Learning
+As part of the P2P learning initiative, senior students introduced juniors to fundamental concepts such as algorithms, pseudocode, flowcharts, and the basic boilerplate structure of C++.

+### Conclusion
+Day 4 ended on a positive note with lots of learning and active participation from the students, making it both informative and engaging.